qixininin/encG-reg/README.md

 Central site determines m and k upon the survived SNPs.
 The number of shared SNPs are enough for identifying 1st-degree relatedness, we would offer a list of shared SNPs.

-central site will send **GenerateRandMat.R**, **random seed**, **k**, **an SNP list**, and **1KG-CHN binary plink format files** to each collaborator.
+Central site sends **GenerateRandMat.R**, **random seed**, **k**, **an SNP list**, and **1KG-CHN binary plink format files** to each collaborator.

 ### Step 3 Encrypt genotype matrix

 This step is similar to generate risk profile score in genetic prediction.
 Although a routine profile scoring step is very unlikely misconducted alone, unfortunate systematic mistakes may creep in because of some discordant reference alleles across the cohorts.
-As foolproof verification, every collaborator will receive 1KG-CHN and merge into their own data (step 3.2).
+As foolproof verification, every collaborator will receive 1KG-CHN and merge into their own data [Step 3.2](####Step-3.2-Merge-with-1KG-CHN).

 Set environmental variables **(!!!!NEED TO BE MODIFIED!!!!)**